osilander/203.311/Week4/Week4.md

 #### QUESTIONS
 Are all three files present?

-Are you sure they all sitting in the `/data` directory that is sitting within your `/home` directory?
+Are you sure they all sitting in the `/data` directory that is sitting within your `/Cloud/project/` directory?

 What does the `.gz` at the end of the file name indicate?

-##### Organization (optional)
+#### Organization (optional)
-Things are starting to get a little crazy.
-New directories, new files, lousy `ls` commands.
+Things will start to get a little crazy as we get more data - new directories, new files, lousy `ls` commands.
 Let's see if we can look inside this maze of files in a more accessible way.
 How? `tree`.
 Let's install `tree`:

 ```bash
 # here we actually change our channel